Drakeo/Slacker/README.md

 ![Screenshot of the theme](preview.png "Preview")

-# Chili login theme for KDE Plasma
+# Slacker login theme for KDE Plasma

 Slacker is hot, just like a real chili!
 Spice up the login experience for your users, your family and yourself.
 Slacker reduces all the clutter and leaves you with a clean, easy to use, login interface with a modern yet classy touch.